-Factor Analysis of Incomplete Informed Consent in Medical Record Installation Bangil Hospital in 2021
+Analysis of Factors for Incomplete Informed Consent at Medical Record Installation of Bangil Regional General Hospital in 2021

 Incompleteness, informed consent, medical actionAbstract